arkency/posts/posts/2023-11-28-temporary-databases-for-development.md

 It would be such a nice thing to have a shell function that spawns a temporary database engine in the background, leaving us in the shell with `DATABASE_URL` already set and cleaning up automatically when we exit.

 The only missing ingredient is an exit hook for the shell.
-One can be implemented with `trap` and stack-like behaviour built on top of it.
-Borrowed from [modernish](https://github.com/modernish/modernish#user-content-use-varstacktrap):
+One can be implemented with `trap` and stack-like behaviour built on top of it, as in [modernish](https://github.com/modernish/modernish#user-content-use-varstacktrap):

 ```sh
 pushtrap () {